gustavomartinellidev/llm-evaluation-harness/README.md

 #### Quality Rationale

-- **`gpt-5.4-nano`** (8/10): Accurate and clear, but slightly generic and less explicit about emerging-market constraints and the specific role of intermediary banks in correspondent settlement.
+- **`gpt-5.4-nano`** (8/10): Accurate and complete overall, with clear mention of FX spreads and intermediary banks, though it is slightly more generic and less focused on emerging-market specifics than ideal.
-- **`gpt-5.4-mini`** (9/10): Well-balanced and precise, covering currency conversion, FX spreads, and intermediary banks with good clarity and relevant emerging-market context.
+- **`gpt-5.4-mini`** (9/10): Very clear and accurate, directly explains currency conversion, FX spread mechanics, and the role of intermediary banks while tying them to emerging-market costs and frictions.
-- **`gpt-5.4`** (9/10): Fully addresses the prompt in exactly three sentences with accurate explanation of conversion mechanics, FX spreads, and the role of intermediary banks in cross-border emerging-market payments.
+- **`gpt-5.4`** (9/10): Strong, concise, and accurate explanation that covers conversion methods, FX spreads, and intermediary banks; it is slightly less explicit about distributed systems than the best answer but still excellent.

 #### Recommendation